binli2020/aws-bootcamp-cruddur-2023/journal/week1.md

   * Run docker compose
     * Run `npm install` under `frontend-react-js` folder.
 This is for installing React.
     * Run `docker compose up`.
 This is for running the two containers of frontend and backend.
+* Watched YT video about Gitpod, Github CodeSpace, Cloud9 and CloudTrial
+  * > Cloud9 uses Amazon Elastic Compute Cloud (EC2) instances to provide the computing power needed to run the IDE.
+If you leave your Cloud9 instance running even when you're not actively using it, this can result in idle instances, which can lead to increased costs on your AWS account.
+  * When uses CloudTrial to record API request towards your AWS account and AWS resources, a few options need to be disabled to avoid charge.